inventree/InvenTree/docs/docs/start/config.md

 If you are running InvenTree behind a proxy which obscures the upstream host information, you will need to ensure that the `INVENTREE_USE_X_FORWARDED_HOST` setting is enabled.
 This will ensure that the InvenTree server uses the forwarded host header for processing requests.

 You can also refer to the [Django documentation]({% include "django.html" %}/ref/settings/#secure-proxy-ssl-header) for more information on this header.

+**X-Forwarded-Port**

+InvenTree provides support for the [X-Forwarded-Port](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Port) header, which can be used to determine if the incoming request is using a forwarded port.
+If you are running InvenTree behind a proxy which forwards port information, you should ensure that the `INVENTREE_USE_X_FORWARDED_PORT` setting is enabled.

 **X-Forwarded-Proto**